Chrispy-Miracle/Stealing-Candy-From-Babies/readme.md

 Complicating a task that should be "as easy as stealing candy from a baby", whenever the player messes with a baby, be it through stealing candy, balloons (more on this later) or simply bumping the baby with their feet, the baby's mom will rush out and attempt to attack the offending player with her purse.
+In order to avoid taking damage, the player must avoid the attacking mom.

 The player is also able to steal balloons from the babies which results in a strange twist of game mechanics.
 Suddenly, upon collecting enough balloons, gravity is overcome and the player begins to float away.